HubSpot/odometer/README.md

 them extremely performant, with automatic fallback on older browsers.

 The library and largest theme is less than 3kb when minified and compressed.

+All of the themes can be resized by setting the `font-size` of the `.odometer` element.

 Usage
 -----